 Webster defines ‘principal’ as chief in importance, first in rank, and character.
 I have observed people for many years and have come to the conclusion that very few people in life decide what is going to happen to them.

-They rather ‘allow’ life to happen, not knowing that there are ‘Principals of Success’ that can be applied to create a better life for themselves and the people around them.
+They rather ‘allow’ life to happen, not knowing that there are ‘Principales of Success’ that can be applied to create a better life for themselves and the people around them.

 Before we can talk about the Principals of Success, we must first understand what true success really is.